 Almost all leaseholders have the right to extend their lease under the 1993 Leasehold Reform Act, the main qualification being that you must have owned the flat for a period of 2 years or more.
 There is a process that you must follow and strict timescales to be followed by both sides (see below).

 Marriage Fees (The 80 year trap)

-You should extend your lease at the earliest possible opportunity, the longer you leave it, the more expensive it will be, with a possibly significant increase once the remaining term reaches 80 years, at which point an additional ‘Marriage Fee’ is payable on top of all the other costs:
+You should extend your lease at the earliest possible opportunity, the longer you leave it, the more expensive it will be, with a possibly significant increase once the remaining term reaches 80 years, at which point an additional ‘Marriage Fee’ is payable on top of other costs: